Bible Lesson on Creation for Kids (Genesis 1)

 • Music (optional background for each “day”)

-Kids, today we’re going to read through Genesis 1 - Genesis 2:1:2 together!
+Kids, today we’re going to read through Genesis Chapter 1 - Genesis Chapter 2:1:2 together!
+This is the beginning of Creation and how God created everything we see around us, PLUS OURSELVES!!

 1. Day 1 – Light and Darkness